Projects and Builds

 You will be redirected to the project Builds.

-Pipeline and Job entries describe the last output status, the unique identifier, branch and commit references to the connected repository, as well as the elapsed time and creation date.
-Jobs also list the Stage they refer to, together with the name property defined in the configuration file.
+Pipeline and Configuration entries describe the last output status, the unique identifier, branch and commit references to the connected repository, as well as the elapsed time and creation date.